javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 ## Writing to document.cookie

 We can write to `document.cookie`.
-But it's not a data property, it's an accessor.
+But it's not a data property, it's an accessor (getter/setter).
 An assignment to it is treated specially.

-**A write operation to `document.cookie` passes through the browser that updates cookies mentioned in it, but doesn't touch other cookies.**
+**A write operation to `document.cookie` updates only cookies mentioned in it, but doesn't touch other cookies.**

 For instance, this call sets a cookie with the name `user` and value `John`: